BjornWilliams/DocsVersaTul/docs/source/compression.rst

 Getting Started
 ----------------
 The VersaTul Compression project enables the ability to compress and decompress streams.
-This project was build using the DotNet ``System.IO.Compression`` namespace.
+This project is build using the DotNet ``System.IO.Compression`` namespace.
 It can be used to zip a collection of streams into a zip folder.

 Installation